Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 }
 ```

-This look better but you could do more!
-Currently the active link (the link that represents the current "page") doesn't stand out from the other link.
-It should, this would help users understand where they are what they can do and improve the UX (User eXperience).
+This looks better, but you could do more!
+Currently the active link (the link that represents the current "page") doesn't stand out from the other links.
+It should, as this would help users understand where they are what they can do, thereby improving the UX (User eXperience).

-Luckily NavLink has a prop for this!
+Luckily, `NavLink` has a prop for this!
 The `activeClassName` prop/attribute defines a class name that will be added to the element when that link is the current link.

 **The `activeClassName` is applied by matching the path in the address bar.** It follows the same rules used for Routes.
 This means that the `/` will match all paths that contain a `/`.
 Use `exact` to prevent this behavior.

 > [action]
 >
-> Edit your `NavLink`s in `Title.js` to be the folllowing:
+> Edit your `NavLink`s in `src/Title.js` to be the following:
 >
 ```js
 <NavLink